Guide for guardians changing a child's name to match their gender identity

 Serve parents or grandparents of the child

-Serve any of the child’s parents who did not sign the petition with a copy of the paperwork within 30 days from the date the Order to Show Cause (form NC-125) was issued.
-If either or both parents of the child are deceased or cannot be located, you must serve notice of the hearing on all living grandparents within that deadline.
+- 📅 Serve any of the child’s parents who did not sign the petition with a copy of the paperwork within 30 days from the date the Order to Show Cause – Change of Name to Conform to Gender Identity (form NC-225) ↗️ was issued (the date stamped on the upper right-hand corner).

-The server has to fill out a Proof of Service of Order to Show Cause (Change of Name) (form NC-121) for each parent or grandparent served and give them to you.
-You have to file these proofs of service with the court.
+- The server has to fill out a Proof of Service of Order to Show Cause (Change of Name to Conform to Gender Identity) (form NC-221) ↗️ for each parent or grandparent served and give them to you.
+You have to file these proofs of service before your court hearing.

 - If the parents or grandparents live in California, you must have someone serve them in person.